Cardiac amyloidosis: Wild-type (ATTRwt-CM)

+This type has no mutations in the TTR gene but TTR deposits still form in the heart and other tissues.
+Males are more commonly affected, at ages over 70 years.
+Carpal tunnel syndrome may form as well as amyloid deposits in the carpal tunnel causing compression of the median nerve.
+Amyloid deposits in the carpal tunnel or other ligaments (causing tendon rupture) or the spinal canal causing spinal stenosis may precede the development of heart failure by 10-15 years.

-This type is considered the wild-type mutation which leads to the development of TTR deposits.
-It usually affects males over 70 years with the manifestation of carpal tunnel syndrome.
-Similar to the other subtypes of cardiac amyloidosis, a biopsy is required for diagnosis.
-However, formal diagnosis of Senile cardiac amyloidosis is a diagnosis of exclusion.
-Biopsy with histological evaluation can rule out Light chain and Familial subtypes, leaving the diagnosis of Senile.
-This type is often misdiagnosed, however, greater use of cardiac magnetic resonance has increased the rate of diagnosis The severity of the disease tends to be less than the Light chain and Familial variants.
-This is due to the amount of time that it takes to accumulate the amyloid depositions being longer in the Senile variant.
+Wild type ATTR cardiac amyloidosis (and the genetic variant) can be diagnosed with cardiac nuclear scintigraphy to visualize amyloid deposits in the heart walls.
+Serum free light chains, serum and urine electrophoresis with immunofixation can rule out AL amyloidosis.
+If the diagnosis is unclear, a biopsy may be obtained.
+Biopsy with histological evaluation can rule out light chain and genetic testing can rule out familial subtypes.
+This type is often misdiagnosed.
+However, greater use of cardiac magnetic resonance has increased the rate of diagnosis.
+The severity of the disease tends to be less than the light chain and familial variants.
+This is due to the amount of time that it takes to accumulate the amyloid depositions being longer in the wild-type variant.

 Symptoms and signs

 Symptoms of cardiac amyloidosis are a combination of heart failure and amyloid deposition in various other organs.
 Amyloid deposition in the heart causes restrictive diastolic heart failure that progresses to systolic heart failure.